wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 From 2018-2019 I experimented with using forecasting for measuring the effectiveness of red team operations inside Atlassian.
 I’m publishing my research so that others can benefit from the effort I put into doing this and see the learnings, failures and successes of the methodology.
 I am not an expert in statistics, so becoming a subjective bayesian and navigating the challenges, contradictions and uncertainty (lol) in a discipline outside of my normal expertise was no easy task.
-That being said, I really do believe methodologies like this will have a place in risk measurement in security in the next few years, and can be combined with red team exercises or other external validation sources such as bug bounty.
+That being said, I believe methodologies like this will have a place in risk measurement in information security in the next few years and can be combined with red team exercises or other external validation sources such as bug bounty.
 I hope this blog helps someone navigate their entry into this topic.